 Root canals have received a bad reputation as painful procedures.
 The truth is that the infection of the tooth is much more painful than root canal therapy.
 We numb the tooth, and offer sedation for patients who prefer to be more relaxed during longer dental treatments.
 Once the infection is treated, the tooth will no longer cause pain.

 If you have severe tooth pain, you may be experiencing symptoms of an infected tooth.
 Contact us at SmileBuilders, Inc. to schedule an appointment to diagnose your tooth pain.
-If you need root canal therapy, we offer this procedure at our dental clinic in Canton, MS.
+If you need root canal therapy, we offer this procedure at our dental offices in Canton, Byram, and Lucedale, MS.